Goodness (Year 6) Class

 Year 6 is an extremely important year for the children, as it is their final year at St Augustine before starting secondary school in September.
 A key focus throughout Year 6 will be to ensure that the children take a mature and responsible approach to their education; becoming confident, organised and independent learners.
 The children will be taught a full, broad and balanced curriculum but also some life skills such as cooking and growing vegetables and making food with the produce.

-Our Literacy text for this half term is Clockwork by Philip Pullman.
+Our Literacy text for this half term is The London Eye Mystery by Siobhan Dowd.
 This book is a fantastic adventure story which children love!

-In Science we are studying how living things are classified.
+In Science we are studying evolution and inheritance.

 Please see the Medium Term Plan for more details.